7thLucas/full-app-6a378-123ae-4781/_doc/product-overview.md

 ## Positioning

-A premium, original social media platform for photo and video sharing — inspired by Instagram's interaction patterns but built with a distinct visual identity.
-The product targets everyday creators and social users who want a clean, fast, beautifully designed space to share moments, build an audience, and connect directly with the people they care about.
+GlowUp is a premium social media platform built for the beauty, lifestyle, and self-improvement community — the people documenting and celebrating their glow up journey.
+Inspired by Instagram's proven interaction patterns, GlowUp expresses a fully original visual identity: warm, aspirational, and creator-forward.
+It gives this audience a clean, fast, beautifully designed space to share photos and videos, build a following, and connect directly with the people who inspire them.

 ---

 ## Target Users

-- **Content creators**: people who regularly share photos and short videos and want a polished canvas for their work
+- **Glow-up creators**: beauty, fashion, fitness, and lifestyle content makers who want a polished, premium canvas for their transformation journey
-- **Social connectors**: users primarily motivated by following friends, reacting to posts, and messaging people they know
+- **Inspiration seekers**: users who follow creators, react to posts, and draw motivation from the community's progress
-- **Explorers**: discovery-oriented users who browse hashtags, search new creators, and engage with trending content
+- **Explorers**: discovery-oriented users who browse hashtags, find new creators, and engage with trending self-improvement content

 ---